gigony/GUITester-core/aut_ext/README.txt

-External libraries for AUT is here. (e.g., cobertura library)
+External libraries for AUT is here. (e.g., cobertura library, classes for dynamic instrumentation)